mfreed7/xslt_polyfill/README.md

    DOM, not just the DOM "above" the script.
 Also, a synthetic `load` event will be fired after all scripts are inserted, since no trusted load will be fired either.
+ - Because the transformed HTML content can contain `<script>`'s, and those scripts likely expect the document to be an HTML document, and not the XML document mentioned above, some things need to be monkeypatched by this polyfill.
+For example, `document.createElement()` is patched so that it creates elements in the XHTML namespace.
  - Since the polyfill uses the Fetch API to request any additional resources linked via `<xsl:include>` or `<xsl:import>` in the XML source, these requests are subject to CORS, which might block the request.
 The browser-